-- 1. Teacher will introduce him/herself and give a brief introduction to the Museum. - 2.
-Students will be given a photo of two sneetches; one with a star and one without. - 3.
-Each student will also get a Venn diagram where they will be asked to write how the two sneetches are similar and how they're different. - 4.
+Photos of sneetches Venn diagram worksheets The Sneetches book Blank sneetches for coloring Colored pencils Peculiar: (adj.) strange or odd.
+Clamber (v) to awkwardly climb or move.
+Sly: (adj.) having a tricky or dishonest nature.
+Contraption (n) a strange machine or device.
+Precise (adj.) exact or accurate.
+Introduction to Lesson: Teacher will introduce him/herself and give a brief introduction to the Museum.
+Students will be given a photo of two sneetches; one with a star and one without.
+Each student will also get a Venn diagram where they will be asked to write how the two sneetches are similar and how they're different.
 When the students are finished, the teacher will lead the class in a group discussion about the higher-order thinking questions.

-- 1. How are the sneetches similar?

-- 2. How are the sneetches different?

-- 3. Is one sneetch better than the other?

-Depending on the level of the students, the Venn diagram can be done individually, in groups, or as a class.

-1. Now, the teacher will read Dr. Seuss' The Sneetches to the class.
+Higher-Order Thinking Question: 1.
+How are the sneetches similar?
+2. How are the sneetches different?
+3. Is one sneetch better than the other?
+Differentiation Strategies: Depending on the level of the students, the Venn diagram can be done individually, in groups, or as a class.
+Instruction: 1.
+Now, the teacher will read Dr. Seuss' The Sneetches to the class.
 As a group, the class will analyze the photos and discuss the higher-order thinking question.

-- 1. What lesson did the sneetches learn? - 2.
-How does this story remind you of situations in your life or school?

-After reading, the book can be passed around so students can view the images closer.

-- 1. Finally, students will have an opportunity to color their own sneetches.
-The purpose of this activity is to show students that while we are each unique, we are all still humans. - 2.
-Each student will get a worksheet with a blank sneetch to color.

-1. How can you relate The Sneetches to your own life?

-If some students finish quickly, they can color more sneetches.
+Higher-Order Thinking Question: 1.
+What lesson did the sneetches learn?
+2. How does this story remind you of situations in your life or school?
+Differentiation Strategies: After reading, the book can be passed around so students can view the images closer.
+Guided-Practice: 1.
+Finally, students will have an opportunity to color their own sneetches.
+The purpose of this activity is to show students that while we are each unique, we are all still humans.
+2. Each student will get a worksheet with a blank sneetch to color.
+Higher-Order Thinking Question: 1.
+How can you relate The Sneetches to your own life?
+Differentiation Strategies: If some students finish quickly, they can color more sneetches.
+Assessment: 1.
+To close, the teacher will review questions with the group.
+Review Questions (if applicable): 1.
+How were the sneetches similar to and different from one another?
+2. How can this story help you in your relationships with other students at your school?

-Assessment:

-1. To close, the teacher will review questions with the group.

-Review Questions (if applicable):

-- 1. How were the sneetches similar to and different from one another? - 2.
-How can this story help you in your relationships with other students at your school?